Finishing The Beads

 - It’s very tempting but don’t load your brush with too much paint especially when you are applying pattern detail.

 These beads must be sold with 2 tags.
-The first showing the name of an orphan elephant, and the second the David Sheldrick Wildlife Trust.
+The first showing the name of an orphan elephant, and the second the Sheldrick Wildlife Trust.
 Design number 6005186 Intellectual Property Office